DataTalksClub/datatalksclub.github.io/_courses/2021-winter-ml-zoomcamp.md

 Logistics:

-* Each week, there’s a lecture and
+* Each week, there’s a lecture and a homework assignment.
+* We have two projects: in the middle of the class and a capstone project at the end.
+Those who complete these two projects get a certificate.
+* For homework, projects and other activities, you’ll get scores.
+At the end, we’ll publish the list of top 100 participants on our website.

+The schedule and the plan are work in progress.

 {% for session in page.schedule %}
   <h3 id="{{ session.title | slugify }}">{{ session.title }}</h3>